aarongilly/wrapper-lib/README.md

 ## What It Is

 Wrapper is a class that *wraps* an HTML Element, allowing you to do things to that element using a (slightly) more concise syntax than plain vanilla JS would get you.
+Wrappers can function as both Observable and Obervers.
+The library also contains Observable and Observer base classes for use outside of the Wrapper context.

 It's primary purpose is for building out a UI in JavaScript without writing so much code.
 Compare these blocks of code that do the same thing.

+## DEV TODO

+- [ ] Clean up JSDocs - especially in the new area
+- [ ] Decide if the 'self' stuff can go away
+- [ ] Figure out Array binding, for composite wrappers
+- [ ] Think about modals, maybe

 ### Basic 3 Part Example
 ```